JhonProgramming/Creating-A-Project-Planning-And-You/README.md

 ---------------------------------------------------------------------------------------
 Part A - Project Proposal:
 ---------------------------------------------------------------------------------------
-Business Context:
+both parts in 20 hours, 10 -10 split at worst but try for closer to 7-13 cause the design takes longer Business Context:
 SWOT analysis of project
 Naming + explanation of stakeholders in project